LetUsFindOut.com

 Translation

 In this ribosome of cytoplasm uses transfer RNA (tRNA) which attaches to mRNA and translate bases to amino acids.
-Transfer RNA brings the particular amino acids. so that the ribosome can attach to make protein.
+Transfer RNA brings the particular amino acids so that the ribosome can attach to make protein.

 More Entries